 In Brazil, churrasco and the churrascaria have a long and cherished tradition.
 Churrasco broadly translates to “barbecue,” and its origins in Southern Brazil can be traced back to the indigenous population.
-In its early iteration, cuts of meat would be roasted outdoors on green wood grill over a stone fire.
+In its early iteration, cuts of meat would be roasted outdoors on a green wood grill over a stone fire.
 Today, gauchos trained in the art of rodizio roast the meat on skewers in a churrascaria, or steakhouse.
 They move about the churrascaria, slicing off tasty morsels directly from the roasting spits onto customers’ plates.
+Today, we’re sampling a classic combo: flank steak with chimichurri sauce.

-At Texas de Brazil, we enjoy finding fans of the brand that have put their own gaucho spin on the traditional recipe: cilantro!
-The standard recipe uses parsley as the primary herb ingredient, which is what earns it the nickname “Argentinian Pesto.”
-We find the addition of cilantro gives it an even greater depth of flavor that perfectly complements any meat dish, especially steak.
+Traditional chimichurri recipes use parsley as the primary herb ingredient, which is what earns it the nickname “Argentinian Pesto.”
+However, we find the addition of cilantro gives it an even greater depth of flavor that perfectly complements any meat dish, especially flank steak.
 Just ask Cheryl at 40aprons, who very kindly calls our version the “Holy Grail” of chimichurri recipes.

 Equipment